Environmental conditions of South Korea

-If the temperature of the Earth rises by 1 degree Celsius, the location conditions of the ecosystem changes by 100 kilometers.
-However, if the temperature in Korea rises by 4 degrees Celsius in the next 20 years, the location conditions of the ecosystem will change by 400 kilometers.
-In other words, the ecosystem in Busan will lead to a big change in moving north to Seoul.
-Ecosystems are connected by food chains, so when the ecosystem is relocated, creatures that cannot move will eventually disappear from Earth.
-The Korean Peninsula is suffering from such climate change, and various environmental pollution issues are bothering us, so environmental issues should be the best challenge for Korea.
+If the temperature of the Earth rises by 1 degree Celsius, the location conditions of the ecosystem change by 100 kilometers.
+If the temperature in Korea rises by 4 degrees Celsius in the next 20 years, the location conditions of the ecosystem will change by 400 kilometers.
+In other words, the ecosystem in Busan will move north to Seoul.
+Ecosystems are connected by food chains, so when the ecosystem is relocated, creatures that cannot move may disappear.
+The Korean Peninsula is affected by climate change, and various environmental pollution issues are present.

 The environment can be divided into a geographical environment and a social environment.
 Geographic environment refers to an objectively and physically given environment.
 It can be seen that the components of the geographical environment interact to form a unity.
 In other words, it generally refers to the natural appearance of the natural environment.
 On the other hand, the social environment refers to the inclusion of ideas, values, and human behavior.
 It is formed by humans and appears differently depending on the times and society.
 Pedagogy explains that although it is unclear which environment human behavior is more affected, changing the social environment is more important to human life than changing the natural environment.